WhereJuly/62-http-convenience-pack/readme.md

 Type-safe, RFC-compliant, auto-completable HTTP constants and convenience functions to ensure uniform values across the stack.

-> Reflect actual list of the pack's modules (methods, statuses, MIME types, headers) in the sub-line.
+> Reflect actual list of the pack's modules (methods, statuses, MIME Types, headers) in the sub-line.
 > Make the banner as narrow as the initial version.

 Use TypeScript type inference and IDE autocomplete functionality for the outstanding comfort and type safety in HTTP constants manipulations.